 Finally, the big day arrives… and it isn't very good.

 There's no doubt that the application looks superb and offers many great features.
 There are, however, a lot of embarrassing bugs.
 The reviews are unforgiving, and the users are unsatisfied.

 What could have been done to prevent this?
 Proper software testing is the answer, of course.
-As we move forward in this blog, let us find out how software testing is an important aspect in web development and why businesses need to see its importance and choose the right test.
+As we move forward in this blog, let us find out how software testing is an important aspect of web development and why businesses need to see its importance and choose the right test.

-Business expectations vs. reality
+Business Expectations vs. Reality

 It is human to make mistakes, and everyone does it, no matter how big of a perfectionist they are.
 However, business organizations have their own end goals and expectations.

 In essence, business success is indicated by the frequency with which actual results match expectations.
 To accomplish its end goals, every company must overcome the consequences of human error.